rkt/rkt/Documentation/commands.md

 ### rkt gc

-Rocket has built-in garbage collection that is designed to be run periodically from a timer or cron job.
+Rocket has a built-in garbage collection command that is designed to be run periodically from a timer or cron job.
 Containers older than the grace period are marked and cleaned up during a subsequent garbage collection pass.
 [Read more about the container lifecycle][gc-docs].

 [gc-docs]: container-lifecycle.md#garbage-collection